What does a Data Engineer do every day? How is it different from Software Engineering?

 The goal of a data engineer is to provide clean, usable data either for Data Science projects (Machine Learning, Large Language Models, AI, predictions…) or for business users, in order to make reports and deduct meaningful information from it.

-Depending on the kind of user who needs the data, we either train key users to be the go-to person for reporting inside a department or make reports ourselves (with Power BI for example).
+We either trained key users to be the go-to person for reporting inside a department, or made reports ourselves (with Power BI for example).

 Other projects as a Data Engineer